CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-not-exist-block.md

 ## Examples

-### Wait For a Data Storage Collection to not exist
+### Wait For a Data Storage Collection to Not Exist

-This example will wait for a [Data Storage Collection][] named `"users"` that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property] to not exist.
+This example will wait for a [Data Storage Collection][] named `"users"`, that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property], to not exist.
 In this example `"users"` already exists and contains the following keys and data:

 |Key | Data |
 -------------|--------------|